-Indi Indications for lumbar puncture in IMD \checkmark The lumbar puncture is not recommended in the initial evaluation for suspected IMD with features of septicaemia.
-The late realization of the lumbar puncture may be considered if the diagnosis remains uncertain or there is inadequate clinical progression and no contraindications. С Lumbar puncture should be performed in patients with clinical meringitis without septicemic features (purpura) if there are no contraindications.
-D The LCR will be sent to the laboratory for microscopy, culture and PCR.
-D In paediatric patients who are clinically well and without evidence of bacterial disease, it is reasonable to observe the patient and defer the realization of the lumbar puncture. \checkmark It is advisable to repeat the lumbar puncture in paediatric patients aged between 1 and 3 months who have not been previously hospitalized in the following circumstances: Presence of persistent or recurrent fever Deterioration of the clinical condition New clinical findings (especially neurological) or persistently altered inflammatory reactants \checkmark It is advisable to perform lumbar puncture to assess the success of the treatment in paediatric patients aged between 1 and 3 months who have not been previously hospitalized, in the following circumstances: In the case of patients receiving antibiotic therapy adequately against the causative agent, and whose clinical outcome is still good Before stopping the antibiotic treatment if their clinical response is good
+- The lumbar puncture is not recommended in the initial evaluation for suspected IMD with features of septicaemia.
+The late realization of the lumbar puncture may be considered if the diagnosis remains uncertain or there is inadequate clinical progression and no contraindications. - C Lumbar puncture should be performed in patients with clinical meangitis without septicemic features (purpura) if there are no contraindications. - D The LCR will be sent to the laboratory for microscopy, culture and PCR. - In paediatric patients who are clinically well and without evidence of bacterial disease, it is reasonable to observe the patient and defer the realization of the lumbar puncture.

+It is advisable to repeat the lumbar puncture in paediatric patients aged between 1 and 3 months who have not been previously hospitalized in the following circumstances:

+- Presence of persistent or recurrent fever

+- Deterioration of the clinical condition

+- New clinical findings (especially neurological for persistently altered inflammatory reactants

+It is advisable to perform lumbar puncture to assess the success of the treatment in paediatric patients aged between 1 and 3 months who have not been previously hospitalized, in the following circumstances:

+- In the case of patients receiving antibiotic therapy adequately against the causative agent, and whose clinical outcome is still good - Before stopping the antibiotic treatment if their clinical response is good